TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ##### - Power System

-- **Output Signal : Digital Signal**

-  **Data**: A binary signal.
-A logic LOW signal will be sent to the power transistors (IGBTs/MOSFETs) or a relay to immediately cutting off power to the induction coil in the event of a fault condition.

 - **Input Signal**: Analog Voltage
   **Data**: A voltage signal proportional to the total current draw, received from a current sensor located in the power system.
 This is used for over-current monitoring.